-The Clarendon Way is a 27-mile walk running between east-west between Winchester and Salisbury Cathedrals.
-It spends a great deal of time on high ground, the main descent being to cross the Test Valley.
+The Clarendon Way is a 27-mile east-west walk between Winchester and Salisbury Cathedrals.
+It spends many miles on high ground, the main descent being to cross the Test Valley.
 It also passes through large areas of woodland, especially at the western end.

 History abounds, from the Civil War defences of Oliver's Battery above Winchester to a long stretch of the old Roman Road that ran between Winchester and Old Sarum.
 The Cathedrals at either end lend a medieval air to the trail.
 Several picturesque villages are passed through on the way, with King's Somborne and Broughton being of particular note.

-The trail forms a natural extension to the South Downs Way, which ends at Winchester.
-Several people have used the trail to extend the South Downs Way as part of walks between the east and west coasts.
+The trail forms a natural extension to the South Downs Way, which ends at Winchester, and several people have used the trail to extend the South Downs Way as part of walks between the east and west coasts.

 A marathon race is held over the trail every October, a typical winning time being a spectacular three hours.
 Many people complete the trail in a day, but it is possible to split it up into two or three day strolls.

 Maps courtesy of Google Maps.
 Route for indicative purposes only, and may have been plotted after the walk.
 Please send me have comments you may have on what you think of this new format.

 The Clarendon Way is detailed on the Inheritance Walks website, along with some good circular walks based on the trail. - www.jameshardiman.co.uk

 It is possible to travel by train between Winchester and Salisbury, changing at Southampton Central on the way.
 The journey takes about an hour, but you need to account for the walks between Winchester Station and Cathedral (about two-thirds of a mile) and Salisbury Station and Cathedral (about two-thirds of a mile).